-AAP Gujarat chief detained after party workers allegedly create ruckus outside NCW office in Delhi
+AAP Gujarat chief briefly detained after party workers allegedly create ruckus outside NCW office

 Gopal Italia was summoned by the National Commission for Women for allegedly making derogatory comments about Prime Minister Narendra Modi in a video.

-Aam Aadmi Party Gujarat chief Gopal Italia was on Thursday detained from the National Commission for Women office by the Delhi Police as party workers allegedly created a ruckus at the establishment, reported NDTV.
+Aam Aadmi Party Gujarat chief Gopal Italia was on Thursday briefly detained by the Delhi Police from the National Commission for Women office, reported The Indian Express.
+He was released around 5.15 pm.

 Italia appeared before the commission after it summoned him for allegedly making derogatory comments about Prime Minister Narendra Modi in a video.